Introduction

 Contractual Claim:

-- Examine specific contract terms, including liability or force majeure clauses.
+- Examine the contractual terms, including any exclusion or limitation of liability clauses.

 -